Kerr County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Kerr County is $67,927.
 This is 11% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 14% lower.
+It is also 14% lower than the national median of $78,538.
 The poverty rate stands at 11.7%.
 This is 15% lower than the state poverty rate of 13.8%.
 The unemployment rate is 2.9%.
 This is 43% lower than the state rate of 5.1%.
 The median home value is $285,100.
 Housing costs are 9% higher than the state median of $260,400.
 The home-value-to-income ratio is 4.2x.
 70.4% of occupied housing units are owner-occupied.
 This homeownership rate is 13% higher than the state average of 62.6%.

 Race & Ethnicity